 Dengue Fever is also transmitted by mosquitoes.
-There is no known vaccine or prophylactic medicine available for this mosquito-borne diseases, it can only be prevented by avoiding mosquito bites.
+There is no known vaccine or prophylactic medicine available for this mosquito-borne disease, it can only be prevented by avoiding mosquito bites.

 This potentially fatal disease is spread through the bite or saliva of an infected animal, such as a dog or monkey.
 If possible, avoid any close contact with these animals.
 If bitten, consult a doctor as soon as possible.
-A rabies vaccination will not immunize you from the disease, but will give you more time to secure the required treatment.
+Rabies vaccination will not immunize you from the disease but will give you more time to secure the required treatment.

 - Drink only boiled water

 - Use “Aqua” – a national brand of bottled water, wherever possible

 - Eat only boiled, peeled or cooked vegetables and fruits